meejah/txtorcon/docs/guide.rst

 You should expect these APIs to raise SOCKS5 errors, which can all be handled by catching the :class:`txtorcon.socks.SocksError` class.
-If you need to work with each specific error, see the ":ref:`socks`" for a list of them.
+If you need to work with each specific error (corresponding to the `RFC-specified SOCKS5 replies`_), see the ":ref:`socks`" for a list of them.

 .. _guide_onions: